On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: PPLS models

 Similarly, the PPLS model implies that the PPCA model above holds for the observed variable $y\in\R^q$ too, and that the unique solution $C$ of the PPLS model necessarily corresponds to one of the possible solutions of this PPCA model for $y$.
 More precisely, if the diagonal elements of $\Sigma_tB^2$ are all distinct, then the columns of $C$ correspond to the uniquely defined $r$ eigenvectors associated with the $r$ largest eigenvalues of ${\rm Var}(y)$.
 On the other hand, if the diagonal elements of $\Sigma_t B^2$ are not all distinct, then the columns of $C$ still constitute one of the solutions of the PPCA model for $y$; in particular, they are one of the possible sets of eigenvectors for the $r$ largest eigenvalues of ${\rm Var}(y)$.

-In other words, the PPLS model of \cite{elBouhaddani17} corresponds to a model where two PPCA models, one for $x$ and one for $y$, are related to each other via the third equation in Equation \eqref{Eq:initial_PPLS_model}.
-But then, because the weight matrices $W$ and $C$, solutions of their PPLS model, are also necessarily solutions of two PPCA models for $x$ and $y$, their model defines a subset of very particular distributions for $(x,y)$, under which components ${\mathcall x}= xW$ and ${\mathcall y}=yC$ are not only of maximal covariance, but also of respective maximal variances.
+Putting all this together, the PPLS model of \cite{elBouhaddani17} corresponds to a model where two PPCA models, one for $x$ and one for $y$, are related to each other via the third equation in Equation \eqref{Eq:initial_PPLS_model}.
+Therefore, the weight matrices $W$ and $C$, solutions of their PPLS model, are also necessarily solutions of two PPCA models for $x$ and $y$, so that their model defines a subset of very particular distributions for $(x,y)$, under which components ${\cal x}= xW$ and ${\cal y}=yC$ are not only of maximal covariance, but also of respective maximal variances.
 In particular, if the diagonal elements of $\Sigma_t$ are all distinct, and if the same holds true for $\Sigma_t B^2$, the ``solutions'' of the two distinct PPCA models are uniquely defined, and then each of the two marginal distributions of $x$ and $y$ are sufficient to respectively identify each of the two sets of weights that define components with maximal covariance.
-As will be confirmed in Section \ref{Sec:simul}, this greatly limits its applicability.
+As will be confirmed in Section \ref{Sec:simul}, this greatly limits the applicability of the PPLS model: it is most often misspecified in practice, and when it is not, two PCAs (or PPCAs) are often sufficient to estimate the weight matrices $W$ and $C$.